PRIVACY POLICY

 Policy review statement

-This Privacy Statement was last updated in September 2023 and is subject to ongoing review.
-You may also obtain a copy of this statement by emailing us at info@christchurchpsychmed.co.nz.
+This Privacy Statement was last updated in May 2026 and is subject to ongoing review.
+You may also obtain a copy of this statement by clicking here.